A-ElMahmi/zoo-mania/README.md

 Play the game on [Itch.io](https://a-elmahmi.itch.io/zoo-mania)

-## About
-A language learning game built for [TU Dublin Game Jam](https://itch.io/jam/tudublin-game-jam-2023)
+- Language learning game made for [TU Dublin Game Jam](https://itch.io/jam/tudublin-game-jam-2023)
+- Got 2nd place in the Game Jam

-The browser game was built using the [p5.js](https://p5js.org/) library
+- Built using the [p5.js](https://p5js.org/) library

+## Description
 - The player must drag the sign to the correct animal
 - There are 5 levels (from easiest to hardest):
     - Farm Animals